gyselroth/docxBox/README.md

 Outputs the text from document, w/ markup sections separated by newlines.
 This can be helpful to identify "segmented" sentences:
-Sentences which visually might appear as a unit, but are segmented into separate parent elements for formatting.
+Sentences which visually appear as a unit, but are segmented into separate XML parent elements for formatting.

 ### Replace images